 The CDC developed the National Diabetes Prevention Program (NDPP), a public/private partnership working to offer evidence-based, cost-effective interventions across the US with the goals of reducing the growing problem of prediabetes and type 2 DM as well as to build on the DPP Trial results with a focus on scalability.
-Organizations delivering a DPP with three key components - a CDC-approved curriculumb that promotes 5-7% weight loss and increased physical activity, a lifestyle coach, and a peer support group of program participants - can apply for CDC recognition through the DPRP.
-To achieve recognition, programs must submit data annually to assess program impact on preventing or delaying the onset of type 2 DM.
+Organizations delivering a DPP with three key components - a CDC-approved curriculumb that promotes 5-7% weight loss and increased physical activity, a lifestyle coach, and a peer support group of program participants - can apply for CDC recognition through the Diabetes Prevention Recognition Program (DPRP).
+To achieve recognition, programs must submit data annually on participant weight and duration of physical activity in minutes, which are used by CDC to assess program impact on preventing or delaying the onset of type 2 DM.